lightward/mechanic-tasks/tasks/tag-orders-with-customer-tags-when-customer-is-tagged/README.md

-# Auto-tag orders with customer tags when new customer tags are tagged
+# Auto-tag orders with customer tags when new customer tags are added

 * [Task script](./script.liquid)